A Better Learning Experience

 Prepare to Become a Food Manager

 Certified Food Protection Managers must know how to safely manage food service operations and supervise employees who handle food.
-This training course covers advanced safety topics for food managers and prepares you for your certification exam.
+This training course covers advanced safety topics for food managers and provides a Louisville Food Manager Certification when you successfully pass.

 - Identify food safety risks and create policies to address them